jaeyoungchoilab/Topsicle/README.md

   --outputDir Topsicle_demo/result_justone \
   --pattern AAACCCT
 ```
-Note: Because we only want to have a brief understanding of how Topsicle works, hence, the [Topsicle_demo](Topsicle_demo) just contains A. thaliana Col-0 reads that are aligned to chromosome 1R of reference genome (TAIR10, GCF_000001735.4), with one result from each analysis (see the Demo folder for more details).
-We should note that when running Topsicle, it might return more files than just 5 files as in the Demo folder.
+[Topsicle_demo](Topsicle_demo) contains A. thaliana Col-0 reads from chromosome 1R reference genome (TAIR10, GCF_000001735.4).
+Note when running Topsicle on your own data, it might return more files than just 5 files as in the Demo folder.

 ### 2.1.2: Detailed explanation of running Topsicle